With a fire poker you can stoke the fire

 You can stoke the fire with a fire poker.
-This means that by moving the poker in the fire, there is more space created between the logs, so that the flames get more oxygen and burn better.
+This means that by moving the poker stick in the fire, there is more space created between the logs, so that the flames get more oxygen and burn better.
 As a result, the wood burns better, and less ash remains.
 The fire also produces less smoke and therefore fewer particulates.

 In addition, it is possible to slightly shift the logs with a fireplace poker, but in principle that works better with fireplace tongs.

-Do I need a fireplace poker?
+Do I need a fire poker?

 A fire poker is a handy tool for poking into the fire in an easy way.
-Whether you really need a poker depends on which other fireplace tools you have.
-You mainly see pokers in England and in the Netherlands.
-They fit well in combination with English or Dutch tongs.
-Both types of tongs have a hinge, so that you can easily move wood with them, but that also makes it less easy for you to poke in the fire with the tongs.
-In addition to these tongs, you therefore need a poker.
-In England and the Netherlands, you will see many complete fireplace sets with matching tongs, poker and shovel.
+Whether you really need a fireplace poker depends on which other fireplace tools you have.
+You mainly see fire pokers in England and in the Netherlands.
+They fit well in combination with English or Dutch fireplace tongs.
+Both types of tongs have a hinge, so that you can easily move wood with them, but that also makes it less easy for you to poke in the fire with the fireplace tongs.
+In addition to these tongs, you therefore need a fire poker.
+In England and the Netherlands, you will see many complete fireplace tool sets with matching tongs, fire poker and shovel.
 The French tongs, on the other hand, have no hinge and are therefore much stiffer.
 With the French tongs, you can easily poke in the fire.
-You therefore see few pokers in France.
-A French fireplace set usually consists of fireplace tongs and a fireplace shovel.
+You therefore see few fireplace pokers in France.
+A French fireplace tool set usually consists of fireplace tongs and a fireplace shovel.

-The poker is placed directly next to the fireplace, within arm's reach.
+The fire poker is placed directly next to the fireplace, within arm's reach.
 The poker also has a decorative function, because it is visible by the fireplace.

 Types of fire pokers